310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Chiaki %}
-Ohh, you're doing a stall again?!
+Ohh, you're doing a stall again!?
 I feel like it's become a custom of ours now!

 It's just like Ryuseitai!
 I like it!
 Ahh, this brings me back… Mikejima-san used to invite me to help out in stalls pretty often, last year…♪
 {% endbubble %}